llespinasse/Eigo-sensei/README.md

 This website will have an accurate translation in Japanese language.

-## Influence to Open Source comminity
+## Influence to Open Source Community
 Aided people to make a first step in contributing on GitHub.

 ## Preview